glimpse-editor/getglimpse-web/content/posts/beta-testing-underway-for-0-2-0.md

 We are also looking into new forms of packaging we can support.
 For example: [#322](https://github.com/glimpse-editor/Glimpse/issues/322), [#236](https://github.com/glimpse-editor/Glimpse/issues/236), [#402](https://github.com/glimpse-editor/Glimpse/issues/402)

 ## Download figures update
-All figures were correct on the day this blog post was published and sources have been provided so that you can verify our claims.
-If the figures are accurate then we would consider this to mean that Glimpse Image Editor 0.1.2 has continued to be positively-received by users.
-We can confirm that the number of downloads has increased since 2020-05-04.
+All figures were correct on the day this blog post was published and sources have been provided so that you can independently verify them.

+If the figures are accurate then we believe that since 2020-05-04 we have had a noticeable increase in popularity with Windows users.
+Our userbase on Linux has remained approximately the same size, and we suspect some of our users may have switched from Snapcraft to Flathub.
 [Source](posts/anniversary-plans/)

-We know that Glimpse Image Editor has been downloaded at least 58729 (+13121) times across all platforms, versions and download sources since it was first released on 2019-11-22.
+We know that Glimpse Image Editor has been downloaded at least 54025 (+8417) times across all platforms, versions and download sources since it was first released on 2019-11-22.
 A detailed breakdown is provided below.

 ### Linux
-**TODO: UPDATE** Heather Ellsworth reports that there have been 16901 (+????) active users over the last month that have installed Glimpse Image Editor through [Snapcraft](https://snapcraft.io/glimpse-editor/).
-[Source](/glimpse-snap-2020-05-04.png)
+Heather Ellsworth reports that there have been 12197 (-4704) active users over the last month that have installed Glimpse Image Editor through [Snapcraft](https://snapcraft.io/glimpse-editor/).
+These figures are only available through a private dashboard, so we have [provided a screenshot](/glimpse-snap-2020-07-21.png).

 Glimpse Image Editor has been downloaded 18028 (+4803) times from [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) across all versions since it was first released on 2019-11-22, and there have been 11356 recent requests for updates.